-Fair value through profit or loss ("FVTPL") - Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the income statement.
+FVTPL - Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the income statement.
 Realized and unrealized gains and losses arising from changes in the fair value of the financial asset held at FVTPL are included in the income statement in the period in which they arise.
 Derivatives are also categorized as FVTPL unless they are designated as hedges.

-Fair value through other comprehensive income ("FVTOCI") - Investments in equity instruments at FVTOCI are initially recognized at fair value plus transaction costs.
+FVTOCI - Investments in equity instruments at FVTOCI are initially recognized at fair value plus transaction costs.
 Subsequently, they are measured at fair value, with gains and losses arising from changes in fair value recognized in other comprehensive income.
 There is no subsequent reclassification of fair value gains and losses to profit or loss following the derecognition of the investment.